-3.2 Encryption Formats
+3.2.
+Encryption formats

-The APV supports three encryption formats (the prototype vault supported only the first described below).
-All formats generate a conversation key K_C derived from the packet's source and destination IP addresses as follows
+The APV supports three encryption formats as described below.
+All formats generate a conversation key $K_C$ derived from the packet's source and destination IP addresses as follows

-$$K_C = E{K_V}(\texttt{src}||\texttt{dst})$$
+$$K_C = E{K_V}(\texttt{src}\|\texttt{dst})$$

-In other words, we compute K_C by concatenating the IP source and destination addresses and encrypting the result using K_V .
+In other words, we compute $K_C$ by concatenating the IP source and destination addresses and encrypting the result using $K_V$ .

-3.2.1 Open Header Format
+3.2.1.
+Open Header format

-The open header encryption format uses K_C to encrypt the link-level header and body of each IP packet under the conversation key, but does not encrypt the IP header; instead, the IP addresses in the header are translated using a translation table built on-the-fly for each segment.
-We then encrypt the translation table using K_T .
+The open header encryption format uses $K_C$ to encrypt the link-level header and body of each IP packet under the conversation key, but does not encrypt the IP header; instead, the IP addresses in the header are translated using a translation table built on-the-fly for each segment.
+We then encrypt the translation table using $K_T$ .
+This was the only format supported by the prototype vault.

-Cleartext packet headers can be useful material for research and for a variety of applications including traffic analysis [4, 12, 1].
+A corpus of cleartext packet headers is useful for research and for a variety of applications, including traffic analysis.6-8 Much of the fundamental Internet protocol performance work has depended critically on the availability of packet header traces.
 Open header format allows the vault archives to deliver packet headers while protecting packet contents.

 Several issues arise, however.
 A simple mapping of IP addresses may not be sufficient to obscure information about which hosts were involved in a given conversation.
 For example, an attacker could expose the mapping used for a particular IP address by sending a recognizable packet across the network, with a spoofed source address equal to the address he or she wishes to discover.
-Packets could be recognized by observing unusual IP header fields or packet lengths.
+Mappings also could be exposed by observing unusual IP header fields or packet lengths.

 It is also possible to identify all packets of a conversation within the same segment by observing that they all possess the same translated address.
-This identification does not cross segment boundaries, as a new translation table is built for each segment, and each translation table is encrypted in CBC mode with a different initialization vector.1
+This identification does not cross segment boundaries, as a new translation table is built for each segment, and each translation table is encrypted in CBC mode with a different initialization vector.\